Simple ideas to make your phone less addictive

 Plus a few that almost nobody knows about

-In this post, I'm collecting a list of ideas to make your phone less addictive.
-I've tried them all and they are working well for me, which is why I want to share them with you.
+On this page, I'm collecting a list of ideas to make your phone less addictive.
+I've tried them all and those are the ones that are working well for me.

 On-Device